lillihlew/RecipeRoulette/READ_ME.txt

 - recipegen, templates, and yolov8 all have a txt file called notes.txt that gives more info about each folder.
 - all code can be run in project directory (I think) but there's no code that has to be run from its own directory.
     - not all code will work if running in terminal, since lots relies on app input

+To run:
+1. run app.py from terminal.
+I've been running it from the project folder which is 'python recipegen/app.py', but I don't think it matters where you run it.
+2. Go to http://127.0.0.1:5000/ on a web browser and input an image!
+So far I think it supports filetypes: png, jpeg.
+It does NOT support Screenshots (I think because the files have spaces in the name) or HEIC.
+3. Navigate through website.
+Don't forget to check the boxes!